JonPhoenix/jpx-react-portfolio/README.md

 A selection of web applications showcasing the broad palette of **full-stack web development technologies, and UI/UX skills** that define my process.
 Proudly featuring **"5 Sherpas", "Breakaway", and "Discover Serenity"**, the remarkably creative result of a team collaboration as a member of **MVC-5**, a group of full-stack web developers.
 This portfolio features relevant technologies such as **JavaScript**, HTML, CSS, SQL / NoSQL Databases, **MERN: Mongo, Express, Node, React,** and polished UI interfaces.

 Every featured project presents a brief description, and functional buttons to launch the live application and to see the code repository.
 The navigation bar features a link to download a copy of my **Resume** and the footer includes links to my main internet handles on Github, LinkedIn, my Design Portfolio and a link to contact me by email.
-This updated portfolio has been created with **React** and deployed from **Heroku**.
+This updated portfolio has been created with **React** and deployed using **Heroku**.

 Launch the [**Portfolio here.**](https://jpx-react-portfolio.herokuapp.com/)